shandrayu/performance-engineering-ucu/homework_1/report.md

 gprof2dot homework_1 | dot -Tsvg -o output.svg
 ```

-TODO: Fix execution error for now.
+TODO: Fix execution error.

 ## Summary

-- `strace` - non-optimal writing to file patterns in avid_writer
+- `strace` - non-optimal writing to file patterns in avid_writer.
-- `netstat` - shows high network usage in `homework_1` binary but does not give information about specific function
+- `netstat` - shows high network usage in `homework_1` binary but does not give information about specific function.
 - `iostat` - disk activity in total but does not give information about specific functions
 - `perf` - a lot of tools for performance profiling.
-Indicated the most time consuming function `fib` and deep recursion problem.
+Indicated the most time consuming.function `fib` and deep recursion problem.
 Call graph available.

 ## Analysis steps